oleiade/etcaetera/README.rst

 Dive
 ----

-A real world example worths it all
+A real world example is worth a thousand words

 .. code-block:: python